 Now, what are we going to do about Albert?
 You'll find out very soon!

-And the countdown continues ... only five more chapters to go.
+And the countdown continues ... only four more chapters to go.

 P.S.
 The next chapter is one my top three favorites of the entire story.
 It represents the essence of what Color is all about: HOPE!

 The Wattys 2018 Shortlist 1st Place Wattpad's The Historical Award 2019 During World War I, a black baseball player gets a second chance to play ball on an all-white steel mill baseball team, an action that shocks and divides an entire town.
 Targete...